 Our mission is to seek out, identify, and promote the use of small & diverse businesses that provide services and/or commodities procured by the institution.
 We ensure equal access to compete for procurement & contracting opportunities with the University.
 In addition, we offer small business development services to support a competent pool of suppliers to address the University’s procurement expectations.

-The Director of Small Business & Supplier Diversity reports to the Assistant Vice President for Business Services, and is responsible for program development, promotion, implementation, compliance monitoring, and reporting.
+The Director of Small Business & Supplier Diversity reports to the Associate Vice President for Business Affairs, and is responsible for program development, promotion, implementation, compliance monitoring, and reporting.
 The Director works closely with university departments and academic units, small & diverse businesses, governmental entities, and community-based organizations toward the diversification of the University’s supplier base.

 CONSTRUCTION – COMPETITIVE BIDS